Does a DWI raise car insurance rates in New Jersey?

 The cheapest city in New Jersey for car insurance with a DWI is Allenhurst, while the most expensive city is Garfield at an average of $4,675.
 Where you live affects car insurance rates, regardless of a DWI.
 Drivers in areas with higher traffic rates and more vehicle thefts pay higher insurance rates since their cars are more likely to be damaged.
 Those higher rates are then raised significantly with a DWI.

-This table shows average DWI car insurance rates by city.
-Compare rates in large cities to rural areas to see how your location impacts rates.
+This table lists the average car insurance rates after a DWI by city.
+Compare prices in major cities and rural areas to understand how your location influences your rates.

 CityAnnual premium for clean recordAnnual premium after a DUIDollar increase% Increase